BZemba87/finish-the-lyrics/README.md

 ## Bugs:
 - The alert window for correct/incorrect answers does not pop up on an iPhone12 and I am not sure why as it works on every other device I have tested it on.
+- I could not get the Fisher yates shuffle method to work for my questions so I used a different method, however, sometimes the questions repeat themselves and I am still trying to work out how to correct this.

 # Deployment
 ### GitHub Pages